Guuzzeji/bioinformatics-hw-3/README.md

 2. After the VM is created, update the Ubuntu package manager and install the necessary software, including Git and Python 3.12.6.
 Run the following commands:

-> **Note:** May have to follow the steps here to get Python 3.12 to install correctly on ubuntu.
-[Link to website](https://cloudbytes.dev/snippets/upgrade-python-to-latest-version-on-ubuntu-linux)

 ```bash
 sudo apt-get update
 sudo apt-get install python3.12 python3.12-venv python3.12-distutils